sdhar-pycourse/DSS310/week 6/Week6.1.md

 - 13: Are the artists who have a album (yellow portion between 2 circles)
 - 2 : Are the artists who have no albums! (left yellow portion)
-- 5: Wuld be albums with no artists. (right white portion) But in our case there ae no albums without a artist, therefore this is a 0 set
+- 5:  Would be albums with no artists. (right white portion) But in our case there ae no albums without a artist, therefore this is a 0 set

 Therefore in oyr case our query needs to get us the album count across 13+2.
 - INNER JOIN: Only retrieve result set for 13